 ‘A Prayer for my Daughter’ by William Butler Yeats speaks about the poet’s family.
 It demonstrates his concern and anxiety over the future wellbeing and prospects of his daughter, Anne.

 ‘A Prayer for my Son,’ written from the perspective of a father who wants to protect his son against all odds during the brewing war in Ireland.
 Read the poem with a complete analysis.

 William Butler Yeats wrote this poem, ‘Among School Children,’ most probably in 1926 after his visit in that year to a progressive convent school at Waterfront, St. Otteran’s School.

-William Butler Yeats wrote this particular poem, ‘An Irish Airman Foresees His Death’, after he lost his dear friend in World War I. Robert Gregory, an Irish Airman accidentally shot down by an Italian Aviator, happened to be a dear friend of Yeats.
+After losing his dear friend in World War I, William Butler Yeats wrote this particular poem, ‘An Irish Airman Foresees His Death.
+Robert Gregory, an Irish Airman, was accidentally shot down by an Italian Aviator, who happened to be a dear friend of Yeats.

 ‘Nineteen hundred and Nineteen’ by W.B.
 Yeats is a complex poem that deals with his complex emotions as he looks at a war that crushed Ireland.

 Yeats’ poems are continually referenced in popular culture, including the poem ‘Sailing to Byzantium’.
 Its first line, “That is no country for old men…” was used for the title of Cormac McCarthy’s popular novel, “No Country for Old Men,” later adapted for the big screen.

 ‘The Cap and Bells’ highlights that in situations of infatuation and love, one person sacrifices their existence just to be recognized and maybe even loved.